Nerwyn/android-tv-card/README.md

 | long_click_keycode   | string  | The key for long clicks on the touchpad.
 Defaults to a long `center` click.                                         |
 | touchpad_style       | object  | CSS style to appy to the touchpad.                                                                                  |

-Touchpad double clicks are disabled by default.
-Enabling them introduces a 0.2 second delay to single taps.

-Touchpad long clicks default to remote key long clicks, but can be changed to a different key or service call using `long_click_keycode`.
+The touchpad acts as a `center` button but also supports touch swipes to send the keys `up`, `down`, `left`, and `right`.
+You can remap touchpad commands by creating custom actions for these actions.
+This includes remapping the `center` key hold and double tap actions.
+Like buttons, double tap actions introduces a 200ms delay to single taps, and the hold action default adds `hold_secs: 0.5` to the service call data.
+Double tap and hold actions cannot be added to touchpad swipes.

 ### Touchpad Style